Keep Warm Fishing In The Winter

 GUIDE TIP – Don’t let yourself sweat!
 Even with all the right layering, if you sweat you can still get cold because now you are wet.

 Not only is this uncomfortable because chances are you will keep sweating for five to 10 minutes after you stop and fish, but after standing still in the water for an hour or two this sweaty base layer shirt can make you cold.

 I will often slow down my pace and be conscious of my body heat.
 I may also even remove and carry my jacket or take brief rests to keep from sweating.

 It’s also important not to sweat when you’re putting on all your gear at the car.
 When guiding in the winter, I have had many clients get out of a nice warm vehicle, put on their gear, and say “I don’t think I will need this extra sweater because I’m nice and warm”, but this can be a bad mistake.

 Three hours into the trip while standing in ice-cold water and they are always happy I made them bring the sweater.
 I know better when fishing in the winter and I always tell them “if you have it you can always take it off, but if you don’t have it you may really need it and it won’t be there.”

 How To Keep Your Head Warm When Fishing In The Winter

-Keeping your head warm when winter fishing is important since they say a lot of your body’s heats escapes through your head.
+Keeping your head warm when winter fishing is important since they say a lot of your body’s heat escapes through your head.